bioidiap/bob.ip.facedetect/doc/guide.rst

 To train the detector, both positive and negative training data needs to be present.
 Positive data is defined by annotations of the images, which can be translated into bounding boxes.
-E.g., for frontal facial images, bounding boxes can be defined by the eye coordinates (see :py:func:`bob.ip.facedetect.bounding_box_from_annotation`) or directly by specifying the top-left and bottom-right coordinate.
+E.g., for frontal facial images, bounding boxes can be defined by the eye coordinates (see :py:func:`bounding_box_from_annotation`) or directly by specifying the top-left and bottom-right coordinate.
 There are two different ways, how annotations can be read.
-One way is to read annotations from annotation file using the :py:func:`bob.ip.facedetect.read_annotation_file` function, which can read various types of annotations.
+One way is to read annotations from annotation file using the :py:func:`read_annotation_file` function, which can read various types of annotations.
 To use this function, simply specify the command line options for the ``./bin/collect_training_data.py`` script:

 - ``--annotation-directory``: For each image in the ``--image-directory``, an annotation file with the given ``--annotation-extension`` needs to be available in this directory.
-- ``--annotation-type``: The way how annotations are stored in the annotation files (see :py:func:`bob.ip.facedetect.read_annotation_file`).
+- ``--annotation-type``: The way how annotations are stored in the annotation files (see :py:func:`read_annotation_file`).

 The second way is to use one of our database interfaces (see https://github.com/idiap/bob/wiki/Packages), which have annotations stored internally: